WordPress/wpcs-docs/wordpress-coding-standards/css.md

 - Properties should be followed by a colon and a space.
 - All properties and values should be lowercase, except for font names and vendor-specific properties.
 - Use hex code for colors, or rgba() if opacity is needed.
 Avoid RGB format and uppercase, and shorten values when possible: `#fff` instead of `#FFFFFF`.
 - Use shorthand (except when overriding styles) for background, border, font, list-style, margin, and padding values as much as possible.
-(For a shorthand reference, see <a href="https://codex.wordpress.org/CSS_Shorthand">CSS Shorthand</a>.)
+(For a shorthand reference, see [CSS Shorthand](https://codex.wordpress.org/CSS_Shorthand).)

 Correct: